Microbiology Specimen Collection and Transport

 - Male patients should be instructed to retract foreskin if uncircumcised.
 First void in toilet and then, continuing to void, hold specimen container in "midstream" to collect sample.

 - Straight catheter: Thoroughly cleanse the urethral opening with soap and water.
 Rinse area with wet gauze pads.
 Aseptically insert catheter into the bladder.
-After discarding initial 15 to 30 mL of urine, collect urine for submission in a sterile container.
+After discarding initial 15 to 30 mL of urine, collect 20 mL of urine for submission in a Boricon urine transport container.

 - Indwelling catheter: Clamp catheter below port and allow urine to collect in tubing.
 Disinfect the catheter collection port with 70% alcohol.
-Use needle and syringe to aseptically collect 5-10 mL freshly voided urine though catheter port.
-Transfer to sterile container.
+Use needle and syringe to aseptically collect 20 mL freshly voided urine though catheter port.
+Transfer to Boricon urine transport container.
 Do not collect urine from collection bag.

 - Ileal conduit: Remove the external device and discard urine within device.
 Gently cleanse the stoma with 70% alcohol followed by povidone-iodine swab stick (907172).
 Using sterile technique, insert a double catheter into the cleansed stoma, to a depth beyond the fascial level, and collect the urine into a sterile container.
+Transfer to Boricon urine transport container.
 Use of a double catheter helps to minimize contamination of the specimen with skin flora.

 - Wound See abscess.